jkalexho220/zeno-helpers/README.md

 * **Database ID**: The unique ID of the database to run this function on.
 * **Index**: The index to set the pointer to.

-This will make the database look at the block at index <index>, if it is currently in the database.
+This will make the database look at the block at the specified index, if it is currently in the database.
 If the block at that index is not currently in the database, this function will return false.
 You can think of this like **trUnitSelect()** but for database blocks instead of units.
 For example:
 ```
     if (xSetPointer(dPlayerUnits, 2)) {
       xSetFloat(dPlayerUnits, xUnitArmor, 0.99);